Grigor Dimitrov: Playing style

 One aspect of Dimitrov's game that has been widely praised is his variety and flexibility.
 He is comfortable playing on all areas of the court, having solid ground strokes and exceptional touch at the net.
 He also employs aggressive drop shots to catch opponents off guard and is even known to frequently use fakes, especially on the forehand side, to fake drop shots instead of fast ground strokes, wrongfooting opponents.
 His speed and athleticism are also exceptional, as is famous for using slide, sometimes even to the point of splitting, to reach balls.
-He also occasionally dives to reach balls, one of the most famous occasions being his second round match at the Monte-Carlo Rolex Masters against Janko Tipsarević, in which he dove to hit a drop-shot, winning him the point.
+He also occasionally dives to reach balls, one of the most famous occasions being his second round match at the Monte-Carlo Masters against Janko Tipsarević, in which he dove to hit a drop-shot, winning him the point.
 His all-round play has had many commentators and past players call him "classy" and "stylish".

 Dimitrov is also noted as one of the only players on the tour who can consistently produce trick shots, alongside Gaël Monfils, Dustin Brown, Nick Kyrgios and Roger Federer.
-He has been known to hit a variety of trick shots and unorthodox shots, such as the Tweener.
+He has been known to hit a variety of trick shots and unorthodox shots, such as the tweener.
 Sometimes, he does it for entertainment purposes, eventually losing the point.
 Some of his most famous trick shots include his behind the back drop-shot against Viktor Troicki in the Swiss Indoors 2012 and his successive between-the-leg shots off Jack Sock's returns in the Stockholm Open 2014.
 Both shots were considered among the best trick shots ever, with the former considered the shot of the year in 2012.

 Early in his career, Dimitrov was compared to Roger Federer due to their similarity in play style and actions, notably his forehand, backhand and serve, earning him the nickname "Baby Fed".
 Over the years he has attempted to shed this title and has had people appreciate his own style.
 Dimitrov has won one of his eight meetings with Federer, at the US Open 2019.